antoineedy/EZ-SCM-MFMSIS-dissertation-UoS/README.md

-# Dissertation University of Surrey
+# Exploring Zero-Shot Capabilities of Multi-Modal Foundation Models for Semantic Image Segmentation

-Base of the ZegCLIP architecture
+## Dissertation for the MSc in Artificial Intelligence of the University of Surrey (2023/2024)